spine-tools/SpineOpt.jl/docs/src/concept_reference/commodity.md

-## `commodity`

-AN EXAMPLE FOR HOW THE AUTOGENERATION OF `CONCEPT REFERENCE` BASED ON SPINEOPT TEMPLATE WORKS
+AN EXAMPLE DESCRIPTION FOR HOW THE AUTOGENERATION OF `CONCEPT REFERENCE` BASED ON SPINEOPT TEMPLATE WORKS

-A `commodity` refers to any product that can be produced, consumed, transported, traded, etc.

 References to other sections, e.g. [node](@ref) are handled like this.
 Don't use the grave accents around the reference name, as it seems to break the reference!